-This boutique, photographic studio is the epitome of clean, white, minimalist.
+This boutique, photographic studio is the epitome of clean, white and minimalist.
 If you’re after a contemporary warehouse venue that can be transformed into your theme, you’ll love fivefourstudios.
 You have use of their three urban, stylish studios and luxe bar so guests can make use of different areas, whether that’s for dancing, chilling out or chatting.
-It can host up to 120 for a civil ceremony or 240 or an evening party.
+It can host up to 120 for a civil ceremony or 240 for an evening party.

 What makes it unique: Bow-tie wearing llamas, alpacas and donkeys!